 ````

-There's one point that should be taken into account when working with images.
+One point should be taken into account when working with images.
 Often images are

 intended to be shown on a light background.
-If we use a
+If a [*dark theme*](#themes)

-[*dark theme*](#themes), some images may not look well on a dark background.
+is used, some images may not look well in the dark.

 Such images may be marked the following way: